sirisona-training/gh-actions-course/README.md

 # gh-actions-course
-Repository containing all examples and notes for the GitHub Actions course.
+Repository containing all examples and notes for the GitHub Actions course.Edited again